ims-systems-00/ims-kb/docs/General Information/04 - Risk Management/adding_risks.md

 From here, assign the risk to an `Asset` and give the risk a `Risk Title` along with the `Description` of the risk.
 Select the `Risk owner`, the team member who is responsible for the mitigation, acceptance, or escalation of the risk.

 Next, you must select the `likelihood` and `consequence` of the risk.
-These can be given placeholder values prior to assessing the risk thoroughly, wherever necessary the details of a risk can be amended by [Modifying a Risk][].
+These can be given placeholder values before assessing the risk thoroughly, wherever necessary the details of a risk can be amended by [Modifying a Risk][].

 After completing the form, click `Add` to submit the risk to your organisation's **Clinical** Risk Management System.